Gluten Free Pumpkin Graham Crackers

 Instructions

-• Using a pastry cutter or fork, cut in the butter until you have small crumbly bits.
+• Add the cold, cubed butter to the bowl.
+Using a pastry cutter or fork, cut in the butter until you have small crumbly bits.

 • Roll dough into a ball, cover with plastic wrap, and chill in the fridge for at least 30 minutes.